mughieams/guess-word/README.md

 ```
 #### Add new words

-You can add new words with write the words into `noun_words.txt` file.
+You can add new words with write the words into `noun.txt` file in `data` directory.

 ## Acknowledgments